-One of my favorite things about working with healthcare organizations is seeing how the smallest procedural details at the administrative or practice management level affect the major decisions made at the executive level.
+One of our favorite things about working with healthcare organizations is seeing how the smallest procedural details at the administrative or practice management level affect the major decisions made at the executive level.
 Much like a tiny grain of sand becomes a pearl, the most minute workflow tasks can affect the larger picture and overall health of an entire organization.

-Therefore, it is absolutely critical to consider everyone's input during the planning stage of implementing a new EHR system.
+Therefore, it is absolutely critical to consider everyone's input during the planning stage when implementing a new EHR system.
 At John Lynch & Associates, we take special care during our onsite discovery to collect input and feedback from members at all levels of the organization, as well as stakeholders.

 Additionally, we recommend taking the time to create a communication structure or plan for team members to utilize throughout the project duration.
 While many teams may assume they know how they will communicate with one another, each individual may operate under a different assumption.
-Making the communication tools and procedures explicit from the start can save hours upon hours of valuable time.
+Making the communication tools and procedures explicit from the start can save hours of valuable time.

-Then we move on to sorting out the top pri-

-orities for using the new EHR system.
+Then we move on to sorting out the top priorities for using the new EHR system.
 It is not uncommon for key decision makers in a healthcare organization to agree that a new EHR system is needed, but to disagree on how it will be used.
-This conundrum is natural and conversations need to be had to iron out the details to ensure the complete well-being of the organization is considered.
+This challenge is natural and conversations critical to iron out the details and ensure the complete well-being of the organization is considered.